boringprotocol/docs/docs/motherbored-basics/add-motherbored-local-provider.md

 Instructions for adding a local provider to the Boring Network - earn $BOP by providing internet security and access for Boperator Consumers.
 Instructions are subject to change based on developer updates:

-## ‘Adding a Motherbored Provider to the Network’
+## Adding a Motherbored Provider to the Network

 1. Boot up your MotherBored and connect to it's WiFi (default SSID: boring pw: motherbored)